Ephrata's Mike Muchlinski umpiring home plate for game 6 of the World Series

-HOUSTON — "There's nothing bigger in our career, right?" asked Mike Muchlinski.

-Muchlinski has reached the pinnacle of his job, umpiring in the World Series.
+HOUSTON — Mike Muchlinski of Ephrata has reached the pinnacle of his job, umpiring in the World Series.

 "When you get the phone call to work it, you're like, okay..
 There's nothing more that we can do except, I guess retire, but I've still got a lot more years left in the big leagues before that happens," Muchlinski said.